TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 Lavaca became county seat with the formation of Calhoun County in 1846.

-In November of 1847 a stage line was inaugurated connecting the town to Victoria but by 1852 Indianola, with it's deepwater port became the Calhoun county seat.
+In November of 1847 a stage line was inaugurated connecting the town to Victoria but by 1852 Indianola, with it's deepwater port became the Calhoun County seat.

 By 1860 Lavaca's population was half of Indianola.